adamsilver/adamsilver.io-jekyll/_drafts/2033-01-01-the-disadvantages-of-customising-form-controls.md

 categories: accessibility
 ---

 Designers often want to control every aspect of the UI which of course extends to form controls.
-By default, form controls look very different across browsers [0] because this is heavily influenced by the OS and device.
-The problem is, doing so comes with several disadvantages.
+By default, form controls look very different across browsers [0] because they are integrated deeply into the Operating System and Device.
+When designers try to tame the design of form controls too much, can cause several disadvantages.

 ## 1. It's hard to impossible to achieve